Learn how subdomains are created for your landing pages and how to connect custom domains.

 Now that you've added your domain to Pages and added the CNAME record in your DNS settings, you can use this domain for any new landing page in you create.

-1. From the Pages section in your ActiveCampaign account, hover your mouse over the draft landing page you wish to use a custom domain with then click "Edit Design."
+1. From the Pages section in your ActiveCampaign account, hover your mouse over the draft landing page then click "Edit Design."

 2. Click the "Publish page" button.